brighthive/data-resource-generator/docs/source/references/configuration.rst

 Data Resource Generator uses `tableschema <https://specs.frictionlessdata.io/table-schema/>` and `Open API Spec 3.0 <https://swagger.io/specification/>` as the basis for database and API configuration.

-You will need to create a Data Resource Schema that defines your tables in tableschema and your API in Open API 3.0.
+You will need to create a Data Resource Schema that defines your tables in table schema and your API in Open API 3.0.

 The Data Resource Generator repository includes a JSONSchema document that defines the requirements for a Data Resource Schema.